gnuarmeclipse/gnuarmeclipse.github.io-source/_posts/web/2015-09-14-web-new-look.md

 The content of the old trackers was not moved to GitHub, since this is much too time consuming, but it is planned to still keep the old trackers themselves available, even if they are locked and new tickets cannot be created there.
 It is still possible to comment on existing tickets.

-### Notifications
+### Notifications as watched projects

 In the past, release notifications were handled by a WordPress plug-in, by subscribing to the project blog.

-Currently the only GitHub equivalent is to Watch projects, which will enable a notification for each project release.
+Currently the only GitHub equivalent is to **Watch** projects, which will enable a notification for each project release.

 For those interested in receiving notifications, the recommendation is to subscribe to GitHub, by clicking the **Watch** button and selecting **Watching**).